There are many such small words that do

 unpleasant situation and get another opportunity for

-“Forgiven” or “Not Forgiven”.
+'Sorry' must elicit two reactions 'Forgiven' or 'Not Forgiven'.
 In either situation a meek

 gets him down to accepting it.
 By not accepting an apology